OmAr-Kader/WorkOutly/README.md

 # WorkOutly: Gym & Fitness & Workout Demo App

 WorkOutly is a fitness and workout management application Powered by **IOS HealthKit** and Integrated with **Android Health Connect** that leverages AWS services for backend infrastructure.
-This document guides you through configuring AWS components like DynamoDB, Lambda, API Gateway, S3, and CloudFront for both REST API and WebSocket functionalities.
+This document guides you through configuring AWS components like DynamoDB, Lambda, API Gateway, S3, CloudFront and Cognito for both REST API and WebSocket functionalities.

 ## 🤩 Support Me